 - Transfer the data, i.e. the data subject is entitled to receive backup copies they have provided to OPI PIB, if their data is processed on the basis of their consent, on the basis of a contract, or in an automated manner,

 - Submit a complaint to a supervisory body, i.e. the President of the Personal Data Protection Office headquartered in Warsaw at the following address: ul.
 Stawki 2.

 All applications or requests pertaining to the processing of personal data, including the ones pertaining to enforcement of rights should be sent by e-mail: firstname.lastname@example.org or email@example.com or by mail to the address: Ośrodek Przetwarzania Informacji – Państwowy Instytut Badawczy, al. Niepodległości 188b, 00-608 Warszawa

-The applications/requests ought to include a name and surname of the applicant as well as contact data (telephone number, e-mail address and, in the case of application/requests in writing, correspondence address).
+The applications/requests ought to include the name and surname of the applicant as well as contact data (telephone number, e-mail address and, in the case of application/requests in writing, a correspondence address).
 If the applications/requests pertain to the use of websites, please provide an address of the website or information about the Service provided by our websites and additional clarifications supplementing the submitted application (in order to speed up the application handling process).
 In the case of handing some applications/requests, OPI PIB may ask for additional information to confirm the identity of the applicant.

 6. Personal data security

 OPI PIB undertakes technical and organisational measures to protect personal data from illegal or unauthorised access or use, as well as from accidental destruction, loss or privacy breach.
 The rule of ensuring security is implemented at every stage of data processing and in every area of OPI PIB activity.
 The safety procedures include in particular: access security, backup copy system, monitoring, maintenance and upkeep, security incident management.